-3 Worst Things You Must Avoid when making Cat Pictures
+3 Worst Mistakes You Must Avoid when making Cat Pictures

 As I am writing this blog post about cat pictures, my beloved cat Casper is lying next to me.